General Certificate of Education: Former qualifications

 An additional GCE qualification, the Alternative Ordinary Level (AO Level), was formerly available in most subject areas.
 Sometimes incorrectly known as the Advanced Ordinary Level, the AO Level syllabus and examination both assumed a higher degree of maturity on the part of candidates, and employed teaching methods more commonly associated with A Level study.
 The AO Level was discontinued, with final admissions in 1987 and final qualifications awarded in 1988.

 In the past, a Scholarship / Special / "S-Level" / Advanced Extension Award (AEA) existed.
 An Advanced Supplementary Level qualification was also formerly available (designated "AS Level" but not to be confused with the modern-day AS Level, which is lower than the A Level).

 Scotland

 GCE Ordinary and Advanced levels did not exist within the Scottish Education system, but have an equivalent, administered by the Scottish Qualification Authority (the SQA).
-GCSEs are the equivalent to a Scottish National level 5 (Nat5), A Levels are the equivalent to Highers.
+GCSEs are the equivalent to a Scottish National level 5 (Nat5), A Levels are the equivalent to an SQA Highers.

 Both more advanced and less advanced examinations are offered by the SQA, National level 3, National level 4 (equivalent to a Btec) National level 5 (equivalent to GCSE), Higher (equivalent to A Levels) and Advanced higher.